novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-177.md

 Lee Hyun-woo shook his head as if he couldn't believe it.

-"Honestly, in my previous life, I might have felt inferior or hurt my pride."
+'Honestly, in my previous life, I might have felt inferior or hurt my pride.'

 So what had changed for Lee Hyun-woo now?